Stu67nt/StudyMusicPlayer/README.md

 Once downloaded, go to tracks and click on a song for it to start playing.

 OR:
-Move in any songs you wish to listen to, into the Songs folder.
+Move any songs you wish to listen to, into the Songs folder.
-Inside the program go to Tracks.
+Inside the program, go to Tracks.
 Hit refresh.

+## Dependencies
+FFmpeg (Pretty much required) [https://www.ffmpeg.org/download.html]
+Deno (Pretty much required for using downloader) [https://deno.com/]

 ## Build & Run
+NOTE: CURRENT COMPILED RELEASE IS OUTDATED.
+USE BUILD FROM SOURCE FOR THE UPDATED VERSION.
 This program has only been compiled for Windows 11.
 #### Windows
 Download the main.zip in the latest release.